 It is important to emphasize that our coaches DO NOT get paid.
 They coach strictly on volunteer basis.
 Their passion for running and desire to introduce cross country running to a new generation of youth runners motivates them.

 Q2: Does my child have to attend all the practices?

 Answer: We practice from 5:15-6:15 p.m.
-Mondays, Wednesday & Fridays at Agricultural History Farm Park in Derwood, MD.
+Mondays, Wednesday and Fridays at Agricultural History Farm Park in Derwood, MD.
 All practices begin promptly at 5:15 with warmup drills.
 To accommodate different age groups and abilities, we generally have at least two running groups (more if there are enough parent volunteers).
-Faster & more experienced runners have tougher/longer workouts, whereas younger and/or beginning runners have easier/shorter workouts.
+Faster and more experienced runners have tougher/longer workouts, whereas younger and/or beginning runners have easier/shorter workouts.
 After the workout, the entire team participates in cool down/stretching exercises.
-Throughout the season, as beginning runners gain strength & endurance, we strongly urge them to work out with the faster practice group.
+Throughout the season, as beginning runners gain strength and endurance, we strongly urge them to work out with the faster practice group.
 However, we always have a practice group to accommodate those runners that want to run at a slower pace.
 Ultimately, the goal is to have each child enjoy running and feel good about what he/she accomplished that day.

 Q4: Do I have to run with my kids?
 Do I have to stay during practice?

 Answer: We normally encourage all of our parents to enjoy running with their kids.
 However, if you choose to leave, please make sure we have your contact information and return to promptly pick up your kids at 6:15.